RutvijBhutaiya/Cricket-World-Cup-2019/README.md

 - First time worked on Real Time Machine Learning Project.
 It was intresting to choose Data from and previous matches and build Random Forest and Logistic Regression models.
 - Initially we tried to build CHAID, however, due to data (numurical) we were not able to fit model - the way we wanted.
 And hence, we decided to create dummy variable for categorical variables and build Random Forest (RF) and Logistic Regression (LR) models.
 - Our initial though was RF would not give good results, and hence we were dependent on LR.
 But, we saw that in few matches RF worked very well.
+- Convert probability results into binary (0 or 1) [Logistic Regression] based on Match Win -  Used ifelse() function.
+Simple!

 <br>